 The saying “everything is bigger in Texas” also holds true for Big Bend National Park.
 Even if you spend a week there, you won’t have seen everything.
 Before you dare to go back to civilization, however, you should make two more detours.
 One of these is Hot Springs — a spring of 104°F (40°C) located near the Rio Grande Village.
 The dissolved mineral salts are reputed to have healing powers.
 A 2-mile, bumpy and narrow gravel road leads to the Hot Springs Historic District.
 Please be advised: RVs, trailers, and oversized vehicles are prohibited on the one-lane segment of the road.
 Once you reach the bottom, you can cover the last half mile to the hot springs on foot.

 Just a couple of miles from here is also the border crossing to Mexico.
 At the “Boquillas Crossing Port of Entry” you will find neither customs nor immigration officials.
 Everything is done electronically.
 Visitors present their travel documents and communicate via decentralized intercommunication.
 Pedestrians reach the respective opposite border by rowboat.
-The crossing is open Wednesday – Sunday from 9:00 am to 6:00 pm.
+The crossing is open Wednesday – Sunday from 8:00 am to 5:00 pm (November to April) and Friday – Monday from 9:00 am to 6:00 pm (May to October).

 El Paso or Midland are your best starting points for a trip to Big Bend National Park.
 We chose Midland, the “gateway to the West”, because the airport there is the closest one to the park.
 Midland is a small town, 165 miles northwest of Marathon, which has a couple of interesting sights in store for you.
 It is worth spending 1 – 2 days there while you get ready for your big adventure in the park.
 Three extraordinary museums are worth visiting.